Next Lesson - Gram Staining and Infection Investigations

 Creative Commons Source Modified by Marcus Judge, Original by OpenStax College [CC BY 3.0 (https://creativecommons.org/licenses/by/3.0)]

 The important thing to remember is that you won’t get a secondary immune response with the same pathogen unless the same antigens that were there during the primary immune response are present.
 An example where this is relevant is with the influenza virus.
 It has certain antigens, such as H aemagglutinin and Neuarminidase (which are also used to name certain flu strains, eg. H1N1), which are slightly different between flu strains.
-It is possible to keep getting the flu because the antigens are constantly mutating to different strains, and the flu vaccine is only for the most common strains at that particular time of the year.
+It is possible to get the flu annually because the antigens are constantly mutating and memory is not for the new unencountered strain.
+This means the flu vaccine is also only effective for that specific season as any new mutated strains cannot be anticipated.

 This is an Advert - we use these to keep SimpleMed free!
 If you see something you like, please click on it - it supports the site :)